 In 1951 Australia’s first Guide Dog training school was established in Perth, a significant event that had a nation-wide impact.

 In 1977, the Braille Society and Guide Dogs for the Blind formally merged and became the Association for the Blind of WA.
-By the 1980s, thanks to innovative thinking in arenas like recreation, orientation and mobility, early intervention, technology and library services, we were providing the most sophisticated set of resources for people who were vision impaired in the State.
+By the 1980s, thanks to innovative thinking in arenas like recreation, orientation and mobility, early intervention, assistive technology and library services, we were providing the most sophisticated set of resources for people who are vision impaired in the State.